 - search and rescue operations.

-Far from the original P-3B model, the P-3C is now fitted with a variety of sensors, including:
+The AP-3C is fitted with a variety of sensors, including:

 - digital multi-mode radar

 - electronic support measures

 - electro-optic high definition camera (infra-red and visual)

 Based at RAAF Base Edinburgh, the AP-3C Orion ceased 10 years of operational service in in 2012, and is in the process of a graduated draw down to retirement.
 The final aircraft is planned for withdrawal in 2023.

 The Orion aircraft first entered military service in 1968 as the P-3B model.
 The P-3C variant was introduced in 1978, and underwent several significant upgrades before it became the current AP-3C Orion, which was introduced into service in 2002.

 The AP-3C will be replaced by the P-8A Poseidon and MQ-4C Triton to perform the vital functions of long range maritime patrol.